Facebook Pixel Student Financial Assistance | Western Kentucky University

 Question: Due to his qualitative progress, Big Red is on SAP Warning for Fall 2017.
 He currently has 53 GPA Hours and a cumulative WKU/Overall GPA of 1.6

-He completes SAP Counseling and has his aid reinstated for Fall 2017.
+He is placed on warning status and has his aid reinstated for Fall 2017.

 At the end of the term, he has earned all of his attempted hours for Fall 2017 and his final grades bring his cumulative WKU/Overall GPA up to 1.9.
 Is Big Red eligible for financial aid for Spring 2018?